Rudesind/obsidian-publish-znybo/README.md

 ![[footer|clean no-link no-title]]
 ```

-This will embed the file with no title, link or graphics, making appear "seamless" in your note.
+This will embed the file with no title, link or graphics, making it appear "seamless" in your notes.

 ## CSS and Snippets
 ---